 - Professor James Williams, Honorary Professor of Philosophy, Deakin University

 - Peter York, President, The Media Society

-A number of student bursary places are available for this event.
-Please download an application form from the 'Downloads' box on this page, and send to Education Officer Dr Rachel Smillie at email@example.com.
+A number of student bursary places are available for this event, to help cover travel expenses.
+Please download an application form from the 'Downloads' box on this webpage, and send it to firstname.lastname@example.org.
 A bursary covers all accommodation and travel costs.

 Single occupancy accommodation - £125